LLNL/scr/doc/rst/index.rst

 for checkpointing, restarting, and writing large datasets.
 With SCR, jobs run more efficiently, recompute less work upon a failure, and reduce load on shared resources like the parallel file system.
 It provides the most benefit to large-scale jobs that write large datasets.
 Check out our video_ on how SCR works for more information.

 .. _video: https://youtu.be/_r6svl_eAns

 SCR provides the following capabilities:

+* scalable checkpoint, restart, and output bandwidth,
+* asynchronous data transfers to the parallel file system,
 * guidance for the optimal checkpoint frequency,
-* scalable checkpoint bandwidth,
-* scalable restart bandwidth,
-* scalable output bandwidth,
-* asynchronous data transfers to the parallel file system,
-* automated tracking and restart from most recent checkpoint,
+* automated tracking and restart from the most recent checkpoint,
 * automated job relaunch within an allocation after hangs or failures.

 SCR originated as a production-level implementation of a multi-level checkpoint system